LucaPuddu/AdventOfCode/src/2015-04/README.md

 The first half of this puzzle is complete!
 It provides one gold star: *

 # --- Part Two ---
-Now find one that starts with *six zeroes*.
+Now find one that starts with six zeroes.

+Your puzzle answer was `3938038`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

+Your puzzle input was `ckczppom`.